ziyadm/test-bot-repo/README.md

 TODO: update time spent with suriels spren typing (when sending player instructions) to a realistic value

+TODO: leaderboard channel
+* nobody can message anything
+* suriels spren continuously edits the one and only message in the channel to display the current top N

 TODO: refactor immutable updates logic into an [Immutable_dict] module

 TODO: sync roles from ranks